mspncp/gosu-wiki/Getting-Started-on-OS-X.md

 *TODO: This does not yet explain how resource loading works: Add your resources to the Xcode project and use `Gosu::resource_path` to find them.*

 Gosu uses [CocoaPods](http://cocoapods.org/) to streamline the Xcode project setup.
 Even though CocoaPods calls itself an "Objective C library manager", it is a great tool to integrate the C++ based Gosu library into your project along with all its dependencies.
+This is the recommended way to use Gosu if you want to port your game to iOS later.

 ### Prerequisites